• Reviews

 The cardiovascular system requires magnesium as the vital nutrient which participates in the prevention of rhythm problems.
 Magnesium improves blood flow to the heart, helps relax the heart’s muscles, and protects the heart from calcium overload.

-Besides it, the magnesium breaks down blood clots that block the arteries.
-The magnesium reduces the damage of free radicals.
+Besides it, magnesium breaks down blood clots that block the arteries.
+Magnesium reduces the damage of free radicals.
 When athletes take magnesium after exercise, they avoid the risk associated with heart problems.

 Carolyn Dean, MD, ND, provides recommendations for magnesium from Dr. Seelig, the magnesium specialist.